Rui2018/sp18-202-horizon-zero-dawn/Project Journal.md

 ### What I plan to do:

-1. Implement the scenario 2, add instructions in the appropriate location.
+1. Try to implement the scenario 2, add instructions in the appropriate location.
 2. Build the frame of proxy design pattern.
 3. Complete the class diagram of proxy design pattern.

 ### What blockers I have:
+1. Need to get familiar with greenfoot.

 ## Team Member name:
 Shikai Jin